Introduction to Cloud-based Service

-The design of a cloud-based file storage service like Dropbox or Google Drive or to design a file storage service whether it is Google Drive or Microsoft OneDrive or Dropbox, Design will almost be the same and is always based on the requirements.
-So, let's first discuss those requirements.
+The design of a cloud-based file storage service like Dropbox or Google Drive or design a file storage service whether it is Google Drive or Microsoft OneDrive or Dropbox, Design will almost be the same.
+And is always based on the requirements.
+So, let’s first discuss those requirements.

-Before going into the requirement collection phase, you need to understand one thing about the file storage service system design.
-This is a very tricky question and there are so many different things that you have to consider.
+Before going into the requirement storage phase, you need to understand one thing about file storage service system design.
+It is a very tricky question, and there are so many different things that you have to consider.

 1. User Account:

 Let’s first discuss the functional requirement the very first functional requirement is the user needs an account to use the file sharing service.
 So, an account and what it also means is that we can have two types of users.